Kheeto/Kheeto/README.md

 ### I'm a developer and i mainly develop in C#, Java and JavaScript.

-- 🎮 I’m currently working on a Unity Multiplayer FPS 3d Game.
+- 🎮 I’m currently working on a Unity FPS 3d Game.
-- 📌 I’m also working on C# Discord Bot i'm making using DSharpPlus.
+- 📌 I made a cool Discord Bot and Library using C#
+- 📍 I also made some spigot plugins in java
+- 🥛 Milk is cool because dani

 ## Discord: Kheeto#9999

+also, drink your milk, hit the sack, hit billy and smash subscribe now GAMERS